anthonyamar/my-second-brain/Computer sciences/A brief computer history.md

 ---

 ## Main events in computer history
-Obsviously, this subject could fit into encyclopedia.
-I don't pretend to tell you the history of computers, but here's some events and facts I like to keep notes on.
+Obsviously, this subject could fit into encyclopediae.
+I don't pretend to tell you the history of computers, but here are some events and facts I like to keep notes on.

 Notable date :
 - **1837** : The first general-purpose and [Turing complete](Create%20a%20programming%20language.md#Turing%20completeness) computer is described by Charles Babbage and it's called the [Analytical Engine](https://en.wikipedia.org/wiki/Analytical_Engine).
 Unfortunately, never built.